Howard R. Garis: Uncle Wiggily

-The first Uncle Wiggily story appeared January 10, 1910, in the Newark News.
+The first Uncle Wiggily story appeared in January 1910 in the Newark News.
 For 37 years the newspaper published an Uncle Wiggily story by Garis every day except Sunday, and the series was eventually nationally syndicated.
 By the time Garis retired from the newspaper in 1947, he had written more than 11,000 Uncle Wiggily stories.

 In 1916 Milton Bradley began selling the Uncle Wiggily Game.
 In 1987 Parker Brothers bought the rights to the board game and produced it for many years.
 As of 2018 Winning Moves was manufacturing the Uncle Wiggily Game.

 Stratemeyer Syndicate

 Garis wrote many books for the Stratemeyer Syndicate under various pseudonyms.
 As Victor Appleton, he wrote about the enterprising Tom Swift; as Laura Lee Hope, he is generally credited with writing volumes 4–28 and 41 of the Bobbsey Twins; as Clarence Young, the Motor Boys series; as Lester Chadwick, the Baseball Joe series; and as Marion Davidson, a number of books including several featuring the Camp Fire Girls.
 The couple's children also wrote for Stratemeyer.

-After Edward Stratemeyer's death in May 1930, his two daughters, Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), ran the company, with the result that Garis stopped writing for the Syndicate in 1935 after several disagreements.
+After Edward Stratemeyer's death in May 1930, his two daughters, Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), ran the company, with the result that Garis stopped writing for the Syndicate around 1933 after several disagreements.